 - In a medium saucepan, heat the milk and water over low heat until warm to the touch.
-Remove from heat and stir in the yeast and sugar.
-Let sit 10-15 minutes (you should see some small bubbles start to form and the mixture might look frothy.)
+Remove from heat and stir the yeast and sugar into the warm milk.
+Let the mixture sit 10-15 minutes.
+You should see some small bubbles start to form and the mixture might look frothy.

 - Sift together the flour and salt.
-Slowly stir into the wet ingredients; mix until a smooth, pasty batter forms (it should be about the consistency of brownie batter.)
+Slowly stir the flour mixture into the wet ingredients until a smooth, pasty batter forms.
+It should be about the consistency of brownie batter.
 Cover and let sit in a warm place for 1 hour.

-- Spray the inside of your rings (see note) with oil or cooking spray.
-Grease a nonstick griddle or similar wide-bottomed pan and set over medium/low heat.
-Place your rings in the skillet; spoon 1 tablespoon of batter into each ring.
-Cook for 5 minutes – the top of the crumpets should look dry and be flecked with bubbles.
-Remove rings; flip crumpets and cook 1 minute on the other side.
+- Spray the inside of your crumpet rings (see note) with oil or cooking spray.
+Grease a nonstick griddle, frying pan, or similar wide-bottomed pan and set over medium/low heat.
+Place your rings in the skillet; spoon 1 tablespoon of crumpet batter into each ring.
+Cook for 5 minutes – the top of the crumpets should look dry and be flecked with bubbles that will form their signature holes.
+Remove the rings; flip crumpets and cook for 1 minute on the other side.